tekperfect/devops-docs/docs/courses/03-Version_Control/lessons/git.md

 Hombrew should already be installed but if it's not run this command /usr/bin/ruby -e "\$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

-Mac OS Install
+## Mac OS Install

-brew install git
+`brew install git`

-If its already installed and you need to upgrade it: brew upgrade git
+> If its already installed and you need to upgrade it:

+`brew upgrade git`

-Step 1: Create a local git repository
+1. Create a local git repository
    When creating a new project on your local machine using git, you'll first create a new repository (or often, 'repo', for short).

 To use git we'll be using the terminal.
 To begin, open up a terminal and move to where you want to place the project on your local machine using the cd (change directory) command.
 For example, if you have a 'projects' folder on your desktop, you'd do something like: